astralfrontier/astralfrontier.org-OLD/source/_posts/stormblood-4-0-crafting.md

 If you do not, I highly recommend the 1-70 guides available at [FFXIV Guild](http://www.ffxivguild.com/).

+At minimum, you'll need almost all of them to 50, so you have access to the required cross-class skills.
+Your high-level products will also require precursor recipes from ALC, GSM, LTW, WVR, and so on.
+BSM, LTW, and WVR are your go-to classes to craft your own gear.

 I strongly encourage you to keep your Mining and Botany up to date as well.
 If not, you will be buying a lot of materials you could farm for yourself.